Education in India: History

 With the advent of Islam in India the traditional methods of education increasingly came under Islamic influence.
 Pre-Mughal rulers such as Qutb-ud-din Aybak and other Muslim rulers initiated institutions which imparted religious knowledge.
 Scholars such as Nizamuddin Auliya and Moinuddin Chishti became prominent educators and established Islamic monasteries.
 Students from Bukhara and Afghanistan visited India to study humanities and science.
 Islamic institution of education in India included traditional madrassas and maktabs which taught grammar, philosophy, mathematics, and law influenced by the Greek traditions inherited by Persia and the Middle East before Islam spread from these regions into India.
-A feature of this traditional Islamic education was its emphasis on the connection between science and humanities.
+A feature of traditional Islamic education was its emphasis on the connection between science and humanities.